 There can also be an optimal utilization of existing staff as a result of increased automation.

 Intelligent Automation or IA in Healthcare can support remote monitoring of patients within the healthcare system.
 When patients follow the care as prescribed by the doctors, supported by Digital Workforce, the patient health outcomes can be monitored and improved.
 In case patients deviate from the prescribed care, automation can intervene as necessary.
 It can provide continuous monitoring of patients and provide high quality care.

 Revenue Cycle Management: Charge Management Using Intelligent Automation

 RPA is a solution that automates rule-based manual tasks.
-Administrative and clinical tasks that contribute to the collection of capture, management and collection of patient revenue system, “Transaction Processing” can easily be accomplished by RPA or Intelligent Automation.
+Administrative and clinical tasks that contribute to the collection of capture, management, and collection of patient revenue systems, “Transaction Processing” can easily be accomplished by RPA or Intelligent Automation.